 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
-Enjambment forces a reader down to the next line, and the next, quickly.
+Enjambment forces a reader down to the next line and the next quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 There are a number of examples in the text, including the transition between lines three and four of the first stanza, as well as lines five and six of the second.

 Analysis of Nessa

-The speaker is entangled with a woman, whose name is later revealed to be “Nessa,” and is experiencing an all-consuming love.
-The first two lines describe a moment in which the two fell down beside one another “in the field”.
+The speaker is entangled with Nessa and is experiencing an all-consuming love.
+The first two lines describe a moment in which the two fell down beside one another “in the field.”
 They are following one another into the depths of this relationship, side by side, as equals.

 A reader should also take note of the fact that the speaker says “the field” not “a field”.
 He is thinking of somewhere specific.

 Continuing on, he speaks broadly on how the relationship has impacted him.
-Now that they’ve been together for a period of time it feels as though they’ve always been a couple.
-Their position in the grass, side by side, seems eternal as if the speaker has been there “with her all [his] life”.
+Now that they’ve been together for a period of time, it feels as though they’ve always been a couple.
+Their position in the grass, side by side, seems eternal as if the speaker has been there “with her all [his] life.”

-He speaks in the last line of the first stanza of how he is “very nearly drowned”.
+He speaks in the last line of the third stanza of how he is “very nearly drowned”.
 He has almost lost himself inside her as he’s been beaten by the waves and sucked under the water.
 Despite the violent imagery, this is not a painful or uncomfortable situation.
 The speaker wants nothing more than to dive deeper and experience all the power the “whirlpool” has to offer.

-The second stanza of ‘Nessa’ is eight lines long.
+The final stanza of ‘Nessa’ is eight lines long.
 It begins with another example of repetition.
 He addresses his lover directly, making use of a technique known as apostrophe.
-This is an arrangement of words addressing someone who does not exist or is not present, in the poem’s immediate setting.
+This is an arrangement of words addressing someone who does not exist or is not present in the poem’s immediate setting.
 “Oh” is often utilized as a means of beginning a line of speech addressed to that person.

-He continues on, speaking directly to her, asking if she will “stay with” him “on the rocks”.
+He continues on, speaking directly to her, asking if she will “stay with” him “on the rocks.”
 While this image connects well with that of the whirlpool and the field, it also refers to the generally rocky periods all couples go through.
-Will she, he wonders, stay with him when times are not as good as they are now.
+Will she, he wonders, stay with him when times are not as good as they are now?

-The next lines begin with the same words “Will you,” this is an example of anaphora.
-Here, the speaker considers whether she will come “for [him] into the Irish Sea”.
+The next lines begin with the same words, “Will you,” this is an example of anaphora.
+Here, the speaker considers whether she will come “for [him] into the Irish Sea.”
 These lines place the poem in a specific location, making it easier to visualize.

-The imagery becomes more mundane in the next two lines as the speaker places the couple in “Dublin City / In a taxi-cab”.
-As the poem concludes the speaker makes use of a variation of the phrase used in the second to last line of the first stanza.
-He again calls her a “whirlpool” and expresses his state of being “very nearly drowned”.
+The imagery becomes more mundane in the next two lines as the speaker places the couple in “Dublin City / In a taxi-cab.”
+As the poem concludes, the speaker makes use of a variation of the phrase used in the second to last line of the first stanza.
+He again calls her a “whirlpool” and expresses his state of being “very nearly drowned.”